hallambaker/Mathematical-Mesh/Web/Guide/calendar.md

 ~~~~
 <div="terminal">
 <cmd>Alice> calendar delete CalID1
-<rsp>ERROR - The entry could not be found in the store.
+<rsp>ERROR - Object reference not set to an instance of an object.
 <cmd>Alice> calendar list
-<rsp>CatalogedTask

-CatalogedTask

-CatalogedTask
+<rsp>ERROR - Object reference not set to an instance of an object.
 </div>
 ~~~~